pinellolab/haystack_bio/README.md

  - An optional bed file with blacklisted regions (the one for hg19 has been provided)

 **Output**:
-- The normalized bigwig files for each of the six samples.
+- The normalized bigWig files for each of the six samples.
 - A file of specific regions for each of the six samples.
 These are regions in which the signal is more enriched for a particular sample compared to the rest.
 - A file of background regions for each of the six samples.
 - A SELECTED_VARIABILITY_HOTSPOT.bedgraph file containing the hotspots (i.e. regions that are most variable)
 - A session file (.xml) for the IGV software (http://www.broadinstitute.org/igv/) from the Broad Institute to easily visualize all the tracks produced, the hotspots and the specific regions for each cell line.
 To load it just drag and drop the file _OPEN_ME_WITH_IGV.xml_ from the output folder on top of the IGV window or alternatively load it in IGV with File-> Open Session...
 If you have trouble opening the file please update your IGV version.
 Additionally, please don't move the .xml file only, you need all the files in the output folder to correctly load the session.

-Figure 2 is a screenshot of the IGV browser showing the bigwig tracks, the hotspots, and the specific regions.
+Figure 2 is a screenshot of the IGV browser showing the bigWig tracks, the hotspots, and the specific regions.

 <p align="center">
 <figure>